 The big picture

-Whereas many of the key events in skin organogenesis occur in utero in mammals – making them relatively inaccessible – the external development of zebrafish allows for facile observation and manipulation of maturing skin.
-The Rasmussen lab has developed the zebrafish skin as a powerful genetic system to study nerve remodeling in a living vertebrate with single-cell resolution.
-Since zebrafish can regenerate almost any adult structure (Rasmussen and Sagasti, 2017), they are an excellent system for identifying mechanisms of successful tissue repair.
+Whereas many of the key events in skin and somatosensory development occur in utero in mammals – making them relatively inaccessible – the external development of zebrafish allows for facile observation and manipulation of maturing skin.
+The Rasmussen lab uses the genetic and imaging advantages of zebrafish to study nerve remodeling in a living vertebrate with single-cell resolution.
+Since zebrafish can regenerate almost any adult structure (Rasmussen and Sagasti, 2017), they are an excellent system for identifying mechanisms of successful nerve and tissue repair.

-As animals mature from embryonic to adult stages, the skin grows and adds epithelial strata, specialized cells and dermal appendages, like hair, glands and scales (see figure).
-How cutaneous axons adapt to these dramatic changes is poorly understood.
-By examining juvenile fish, the lab previously discovered that skin innervation dramatically remodels following appendage development.
+As animals mature from embryonic to adult stages, the skin grows and adds epithelial strata, specialized cells, and dermal appendages (e.g., hairs, feathers, and scales) (see figure).
+How somatosensory nerves adapt to these dramatic changes in their target tissue is poorly understood.
+By examining juvenile fish, the lab previously discovered that skin innervation dramatically remodels following scale development.
 In contrast to the simplified larval innervation pattern, which is driven by growth and repulsion of naked axon endings, adult axons enter the epidermis as evenly spaced nerves, suggesting an alternative mechanism for spacing axon endings in adult skin.
-Adult sensory nerves contain Schwann cells, blood vessels and osteoblasts, and a subset of dermal osteoblasts independently guide nerves and blood vessels during development and regeneration.
-By preventing scale regeneration and examining mutants lacking scales, we showed that scales coordinate axon remodeling and skin maturation (Rasmussen et al., 2018).
-Since many animals have regularly spaced dermal appendages related to scales, these results raise the intriguing possibility that skin appendages may provide a general mechanism for patterning innervation during organogenesis.
+Surprisingly, a subset of dermal osteoblasts involved in scale formation independently guide nerves and vasculature during development and regeneration (Rasmussen et al., 2018).
+We are currently investigating the mechanisms that regulate osteoblast patterning of nerves and vasculature.

-The skin is our largest sensory organ, and axons that innervate the skin are frequently damaged.
-Removal of cellular debris is essential for tissue repair, but the mechanisms used to repair sensory endings are not well understood.
-By using live imaging and laser axotomy in larval zebrafish, we made the unexpected finding that keratinocytes, not macrophages, eat axon debris following injury (see figure).
+The skin is our primary barrier to the external environment and faces constant environmental insults (e.g., injury, ultraviolet light), and the somatosensory nerves that innervate the skin are frequently damaged.
+Nerve injury triggers an axon destruction program known as Wallerian degeneration, which creates large amounts of axon debris in the skin.
+Removal of cellular debris is essential for tissue repair, but the mechanisms used to repair somatosensory nerves are not well understood.
+By using live imaging and laser axotomy in larval zebrafish, we made the unexpected finding that keratinocytes, not macrophages, eat axon debris following skin injury (see figure).
 Keratinocytes eat several additional types of cellular debris (Rasmussen et al., 2015), suggesting that keratinocyte phagocytosis may play a broad, yet underappreciated, role in tissue repair.
-We are currently extending these studies to understand the cellular and molecular mechanisms that regulate axon removal in the more complex adult skin.
+We are extending these studies to understand the cellular and transcriptional mechanisms that regulate axon debris clearance and regrowth in the more complex adult skin.